marcinowski/github-adapter/README.md

 ### Authenticated user:
 Methods described below simply assume default `username`, methods above with explicit `username` are still valid.
 Let's explore authenticating the user using `Session` from python `request` library as we need a session object to keep the user authenticated, `curl` wouldn't work here, unless keeping the session open.
+Browsing this API also ensures keeping the session.

 To log in: